meksv/Evidence-for-Wellcome-Sanger-Institute-Four-Year-PhD/README.md

-# Evidence-for-Oxford-BBSRC-DTP
-This GitHub link is tailored to personal statement for the Oxford BBSRC DTP.
+This GitHub link is tailored to personal statement for the Wellcome Sanger Institute's 4  Year Programme.